AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

      ssh-keygen -t ed25519 -C "your-comment-or-email"
      ```

-     If your policy does not allow you to use ed25519 keys, run the following command to generate the RSA key pair (**Note:** The RSA key typically applies to customers who operate under FIPS 186-4, as ed25519 is first supported in the newer FIPS 186-5):
+     If your policy does not allow you to use ed25519 keys, run the following command to generate the RSA key pair:

      ```
      ssh-keygen -t rsa -b 4096 -C "your-comment-or-email"